 The EN 10220 and EN 1127 norms cover dimensions and tolerances for European pipes, carbon/alloy steels and stainless steels respectively.
 While EN 10220 and 1127 are used in Europe, ASME B36.10 and ASME B36.19 cover dimensions and tolerances for American standard pipe.

 All parts of the European standard series EN 10305 on steel tubes for precision applications contain tables with preferred dimensions specific to each part of the standard series and to the products and areas of application specified therein.
-Therefore, the preferred dimensions of steel pipes for precision applications in Table 3 of ENV 10220 have become unnecessary and are not included in this standard.
+Therefore, the preferred dimensions of precision tube in Table 3 of ENV 10220 have become unnecessary and are not included in this standard.

 This document supersedes ENV 10220:1993.